-Reporting Suspected Violations; Procedures for Investigating Reports.
-Officers and employees shall report suspected violations of this Code to their superior, some other senior manager or administrator or legal counsel.
-In addition, the NDUS shall maintain a fraud hotline and suspected violations may be reported by use of that hotline.
+11. Reporting Suspected Violations; Procedures for Investigating Reports.
+Employees shall report suspected violations of this Code to their superior, or appropriate administrative official at NDSU.
+In addition, the NDUS shall NDSU maintains a fraud hotline and suspected violations may be reported by use of that hotline.
 Any officer or employee who makes a report in good faith shall be protected against retaliation of any kind; any officer or employee who retaliates or attempts retaliation in response to a good faith report shall be subject to dismissal or other discipline.
 Failure to report known or suspected violations is in itself a violation and may lead to dismissal or other disciplinary action.
-Board members who have information concerning a possible violation of this Code or are uncertain about application or interpretation of any legal requirement should report the matter to the chancellor, legal counsel or the attorney general.
-Alleged violations of this Code involving NDUS officers or employees shall be investigated by the appropriate NDUS officer.
+Board members who have information concerning a possible violation of this Code or are uncertain about application or interpretation of any legal requirement should report the matter to the chancellor, attorney general or the attorney general.
+Alleged violations of this Code involving NDUS officers or NDSU employees shall be investigated by the appropriate NDUS NDSU officer.
 All officers and employees shall cooperate in investigations of alleged violations.
 A violation of this Code is cause for dismissal or other appropriate disciplinary action, in addition to any criminal or other civil sanctions that apply.

 Institution Codes.
 The NDUS office and each NDUS institution shall adopt and implement a Code of Conduct consistent with this Code and Committee of Sponsoring Organization of the Treadway Commission (COSO) Standards.
 NDUS office and institution codes shall include: